Felix-Hz/green-squares/README.md

 ### Fact of Day 46
 The number 42 is the answer to the Ultimate Question of Life, the Universe, and Everything.

+### Fact of Day 47
+In October 12 of 1492, Christopher Columbus' expedition makes landfall in the Caribbean and lands on Guanahani, but he believes he has reached the East Indies.